gfranko/jquery.selectBoxIt.js/README.markdown

 jquery.selectBoxIt.js - jQuery Select Box Plugin
 ------------------------------------------------

 A jQuery plugin that progressively enhances an HTML Select Box into a single option dropdown list.
-The dropdown list can be optionally styled with **Twitter Bootstrap** or **jQueryUI ThemeRoller** and optionally animated with **jQueryUI show/hide effects**.
+The dropdown list can be optionally styled with **Twitter Bootstrap** or **jQueryUI ThemeRoller**, optionally animated with **jQueryUI show/hide effects**, and works on both Desktop, Tablet, and Mobile browsers.

 [Homepage](http://gregfranko.com/jquery.selectBoxIt.js/)